 - Pay any remaining tuition, fees, or other charges on your student account at the Bursar’s Office, if applicable.
 Past due accounts may be referred to a collection agency and result in legal action.
 Request a refund of any balance due to you.

 - Contact Residential Life to request a cancellation of housing and meals.
-Housing contracts are binding for the entire academic year so you should enquire as to the amount of housing or meal fees that may remain on your account.
+Housing contracts are binding for the entire academic year so you should inquire as to the amount of housing or meal fees that may remain on your account.
 Proper checkout procedures must be followed and all belongings must be removed.

 - Contact your on-campus employer if you have a student job on campus.

 - If your address is changing, notify the Registrar’s Office or change it in Student Admin.

 - If you are receiving financial aid, you may need to contact your loan servicer regarding repayment of loans.
 Federal Direct Student loans are deferred until six months after the student ceases at least half-time attendance.
 If you received an alternative loan, you should contact your loan servicer regarding repayment.

 - Return any books, equipment, or materials on loan from the University.